jeffgertler/bart/docs/user/model_building.rst

 This should print something like ``3.23343650114`` which is close enough for our purposes.
-It is sometimes useful, however, to initialize the planet first and then set the star mass using the :func:`get_mstar` method on the :class:`Planet` object to ensure that the data will have the right period.
+It is sometimes useful, however, to initialize the planet first and then set the star mass using the :func:`Planet.get_mstar` method to ensure that the data will have the right period.

 Putting it All Together